Anthony9811/selenium-pom-practice/README.md

 The assignment for this exercise can be read [here](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/chapter11.html)

+## Test Reporting & Utility Features

+This section highlights key framework functionalities that improve test reliability and reporting.

+- **Screenshot on Failure:** The framework is configured to automatically capture a screenshot whenever a test fails.
+This provides a clear, visual snapshot of the application's state at the moment of failure, which is invaluable for debugging and root-cause analysis.
+This functionality is implemented using a custom `TestNG` listener.

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.